ducakar/TextureReplacer/README.md

 Change Log
 ----------
+* 1.5.10
+    - IVA helmets are removed is safe situations (landed/splashed, in orbit)
 * 1.5.2
     - improved options for configuring texture unloading
     - fixed spawning in IVA suit on Laythe and its orbit when leaving ext. seat